aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 2. Name this class as `MasterRootDialog` and replace the existing code with following class.

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\8.txt"`)
-    ~~~csharp
+    ```nocopy
      using Microsoft.Bot.Builder.Dialogs;
      using Microsoft.Bot.Connector;
      using System;
      using System.Collections.Generic;
      using System.Linq;
      using System.Text;
      using System.Threading.Tasks;

      namespace OneBank.MasterBot.Dialogs
      {
         [Serializable]
         public class MasterRootDialog : IDialog<object>
         {